-Before I founded Flight Media, I actually co-founded an online drumming education company who’s prime source of traffic was Youtube.
+Before I founded Flight Media, I actually co-founded an online drumming education company whose prime source of traffic was YouTube.

 Recommended Read: 8 Steps to Capturing 500,000 Youtube Views in 10 Months

-Podcasts allow people to listen to content on their smartphones & download your audio content from iTunes, Soundcloud and a few other places.
+Podcasts allow people to listen to content on their smartphones and download your audio content.

-Although podcasts take a bit more effort to start up, bloggers like Pat Flynn are taking massive advantage and pulling 10,000+ podcast downloads per day.
+Although podcasts take a bit more effort to start up, consultants like Pat Flynn are taking massive advantage and pulling 10,000+ podcast downloads per day.